Skip to main content

 Music is more than notes—it carries history, culture, and meaning.
 Conductors bring a composer’s story to life, but interpreting Chinese-influenced wind band music requires cultural and musical understanding.
 In this presentation, Meijun Chen and Gao Hong will examine the intersection of Chinese and Western traditions, offering insights into interpretation, phrasing, tone color, and articulation, while addressing diversity, representation, and cross-cultural collaboration in wind band music.

-Meijun Chen is the Director of Concert Winds at the University of British Columbia School of Music and is completing her Doctor of Music in Wind Band Conducting at the University of Alberta under Dr. Angela Schroeder.
-A sought-after guest conductor and clinician, Meijun has worked with collegiate bands, orchestras, and community choirs and adjudicated at festivals across Canada, including MusicFest Canada and numerous festivals in British Columbia.
-She has served as the Emerging Artist – Assistant Conductor with Edmonton Opera and the Edmonton Youth Orchestra Conducting Intern.
-Meijun has received scholarships and grants supporting her conducting studies in Canada, Austria, and the U.S. She won Absolute First Prize in Conducting at the 2023 UK International Music Competition and has been a Conducting Fellow at prestigious masterclasses, including the 2024 Domaine Forget, the 2023 United States "Pershing’s Own" Army Band Conductors Workshop, and the 2023 CCM International Wind Festival, in conjunction with “The President’s Own” United States Marine Band.
-Also an award-winning clarinetist, Meijun has performed in 13 countries across Europe, Asia, and North America and won Absolute First Prize in Clarinet Performance at the 2023 Debussy International Music Competition.
-She holds dual MMus degrees in Wind Band Conducting and Clarinet Performance and a BA in Music with a minor in Economics from the University of Alberta.
+Dr. Meijun Chen is the Director of Concert Winds at the University of British Columbia School of Music.
+A sought-after conductor and clinician, Dr. Chen has worked with collegiate bands, orchestras, community choirs, and adjudicated at music festivals across Canada, including MusicFest Canada and numerous festivals in British Columbia.
+She has served as the Emerging Artist – Assistant Conductor with Edmonton Opera and as the Edmonton Youth Orchestra Conducting Intern.
+Dr. Chen has received scholarships and grants supporting her conducting studies in Canada, Austria, and the United States.
+She won Absolute First Prize in Conducting at the 2023 UK International Music Competition and has been a Conducting Fellow at prestigious masterclasses, including the 2024 Domaine Forget, the 2023 United States "Pershing’s Own" Army Band Conductors Workshop, and the 2023 CCM International Wind Festival, in conjunction with “The President’s Own” United States Marine Band.
+Also an award-winning clarinetist, Dr. Chen has performed in 13 countries across Europe, Asia, and North America, and won Absolute First Prize in Clarinet Performance at the 2023 Debussy International Music Competition and the University of Alberta Concerto Competition.
+She holds a Doctor of Music degree in Wind Band Conducting under the supervision of Dr. Angela Schroeder, dual MMusic degrees in Wind Band Conducting and Clarinet Performance, and a BA in Music with a minor in Economics from the University of Alberta.
 She serves on the Women Band Directors International Scholarships Committee and is affiliated with various professional music and education organizations.

 Gao Hong - Biographical Information